Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MwG60ilcvf0.md

 ### Transcript

-> is it true that the more trees and plants cut down the sludgy game is uh so this is something that i think snoop knows about i'm pretty sure i'm pretty sure it's it's not i can't remember i can't remember i i know why people were saying it but i can't remember if that's actually true or not if smith's still here and you feel like it just say yes or no but i can't remember every time we get that question answers it so i don't know the answer that's actually that's actually the truth
+> is it true that the more trees and plants cut down the sludgy game is, so this is something that i think snoop knows about i'm pretty sure i'm pretty sure it's it's not i can't remember i can't remember i i know why people were saying it but i can't remember if that's actually true or not if smith's still here and you feel like it just say yes or no but i can't remember every time we get that question answers it so i don't know the answer that's actually that's actually the truth